prasadhonrao/github-actions-workshop/labs/reusable-workflow/azure-app-service-deploy/lab.md

 #### Breakdown of the workflow

-- **`workflow_call`**: This event allows other workflows to call this shared workflow.
+- **`workflow_call`**: This event allows other workflows to call this reusable workflow.
 It defines two required inputs:

   - `AZURE_WEBAPP_PACKAGE_PATH`: The path to the web app package that will be deployed.
   - `AZURE_WEBAPP_NAME`: The name of the Azure Web App where the package will be deployed.